Payload Encryption (Optional)

 Encryption flow

-1. Sign the payload using the customer's private RSA key with RS256.
+1. Sign the payload using your private RSA key with RS256.

 4. Encrypt the CEK using Socure's public RSA key with RSA_OAEP_256.

-5. Package all components (header, encrypted CEK, encrypted payload) into a JWE string.
+5. Serialize the components into a JWE compact string.

-6. Send the JWE string in the request body under the field:
+6. Send the JWE string in the request body:

 {